-Bola del Mundo, (or Guarramillas pass), is a horrific high mountain pass at an elevation of 2.265m (7,431ft) above the sea level, located in the Sierra de Guadarrama (mountain range of the Central System), on the edge of the Spanish provinces of Madrid and Segovia.
-It's one of the highest mountain roads of Spain.
+Bola del Mundo is a high mountain peak at an elevation of 2.265m (7,431ft) above the sea level, located on the edge of the Spanish provinces of Madrid and Segovia.
+It's one of the highest roads of Spain.

 Pic: Mario Barrientos